DISLMcGill/pandas-query-generator/README.md

 This version of the Pandas Query Generator is based off of the thorough research work of previous students of
 [COMP 400](https://www.mcgill.ca/study/2023-2024/courses/comp-400) at
-[McGill University](https://www.mcgill.ca/), namely Edge Satir, Hongxin Huo and Dailun Li.
+[McGill University](https://www.mcgill.ca/), namely Ege Satir, Hongxin Huo and Dailun Li.